 Indian spices play a vital role in giving Jamaican curry chicken its unique flavor.
 The combination of turmeric, cumin, coriander, allspice, and other spices creates a fragrant and richly flavored curry sauce.
 The use of ginger and garlic adds depth and complexity to the dish.

-See also How long to cook salmon burgers in air fryer
+See also How long does it take to cook a frozen burger

 The cooking technique is also influenced by Indian cuisine.
 The chicken is typically marinated in a mixture of spices and yogurt, similar to the Indian practice of marinating meat in a yogurt-based marinade.
 This helps tenderize the meat and infuse it with flavor before it is cooked.